gabscar/palpite-box/README.md

 ## Licença

-Este projeto é licenciado sobre a licença MIT - veja [LICENSE.md](LICENSE.md) para mais informações.
+Este projeto é licenciado sobre a licença MIT.

-## Acknowledgments

-* Este projeto foi construído durante a Semana Fullstack Master do [DevPleno](https://devpleno.com).